 Now, onto the pattern review.
 This sewing pattern is basically a tutorial for making three different kinds of felt flowers – rosette, pompom flower and a combination of the two, and there are printable templates for three different sizes of each, along with two styles of leaves.
 There are limited step-by-step photos and the final construction of the crown just refers you to look at the final photos to put it together.
 The product photos on the pattern page show a few different styles that different people have made, so I used one of them for inspiration.

 I made each flower in two different sizes and different colours using the felt I had in my stash – I used some wool felt and some acrylic felt.
 I cut the rosette flower templates out using my Brother Scan’n’Cut, and hand-stitched the flowers (you could use a hot glue gun if you prefer), but I used my hot glue gun for the final construction of the crown, mainly because I had everything laid out just the way I wanted and I wasn’t confident I’d be able to sew it together just the way I wanted.

-Overally, the DIY floral crown was an easy sew and it turned out very pretty.
-I was hoping for a few more in process photos and details for laying out the flowers for the crown, but the pattern is only $4.50 (USD), so it's still good value.
-The pattern also includes an elf leaf crown and a fairy wand (my daughter has enough fairy wands, and I didn't have the time or energy to make another!
+Overall, the DIY floral crown was an easy sew and it turned out very pretty.
+I was hoping for a few more in-process photos and details for laying out the flowers for the crown.
+The pattern also includes an elf leaf crown and a fairy wand (my daughter has enough fairy wands, and I didn’t have the time or energy to make another!